Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-It takes more than just dreaming to be a successful entrepreneur.
-As Nolan Bushnell said: "The true entrepreneur is a doer, not a dreamer".
-You need to be proactive and willing to put in the hard work to make your dreams a reality.
+Success doesn’t come easy.
+We need to put in the hard work if we want to make an impact.
+Ryan P. Allis said it best: “Not a single person whose name is worth remembering lived a life of ease.”
+If we truly want to make our mark and be remembered, we need to challenge ourselves and strive for greatness.

 <!-- </quote> -->